rdout2/resume_builder/README.md

 When downloading your resume as PDF, ensure you disable header and footer in your browser's print settings for the best results.

----

-Made with ❤️ by Zaid for job seekers worldwide!